- Found Davao City a hostile environment

 The authorities continue to urge the public to report any suspicious activities as part of Davao’s community-based security program.
 “Maintaining peace and order is a shared responsibility.”

-Acting Davao City Mayor Sebastian Duterte responded to the news with a lighthearted comment on Tuesday, December 16, suggesting that Davao City has gained global attention.
-However, he described his statement as a joke and that he was guessing.
+Acting Davao City Mayor Sebastian Duterte sneered at Western news reports , the Philippines Mainstream media and online commentaries that tended to link Davao in international crime.
+He however, he described his statement as a joke and that he was guessing.